-As we age our bodily functions slow down, including our digestive system especially for those over the age of 65.
+As we age our bodily functions slow down, including our digestive system.
+This is especially true for those over the age of 65.
 If you aren't thinking or talking about your poop, you should be.

-Pooping is natural as we’ve been doing it since we were babies and we are good at it!
-What your poop looks like and its color are clues into our health.
-Keep reading to find out more about aging and digestive health.
+Pooping is natural; we’ve been doing it since we were babies and we are good at it!
+What your poop looks like and its color are clues to our health.
+Keep reading fiber friends to find out more about aging and digestive health.

 What is a Healthy Bowel Movement?